rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 ### Fix unwinding on Windows (brson)

 The most promising short-term solution (unwinding by propagating a return value) also helps fix our compile time performance.

-### Get off of deterministic garbage collection (brson)

-We don't even have to implement a conservative GC, but we should forcibly randomize the garbage collection behavior so we are confident we don't depend on ref counting semantics.